-The department of Access and Accommodations assists Arkansans with disabilities live and work more independently through the expertise in, use of, and access to various services and assistive technology.
+Access and Accommodations assist Arkansans with disabilities to live and work more independently through the expertise in, use of, and access to various services and assistive technology.
 Access and Accommodations is comprised of several programs that vary in their focus and mission to assist a diversity of population groups.

-Need an accommodation due to a sensory, learning, or physical impairment?
+Need accommodation due to a sensory, learning, or physical impairment?
 Need assistance returning or staying at work?
 Have difficulty communicating over the phone?
 Feel like assistive technology is too expensive?
-Maybe you just don’t know what kinds of services or devices are out there?
+Maybe you just don’t know what kinds of services or devices are available.
 Access and Accommodations has a program to assist you!

 Alternative Financing Program